rackerlabs/support-how-to/content/cloud-sites/multi-factor-authentication-from-the-cloud-control-panel.md

     You can update the default authentication method on the Account settings page.

-7. On the Cloud Control panel, enter your username and password.
+8. On the MyRackspace Control panel, enter your username and password.
 Then, enter the verification code from the OTP device that you paired with your account